 Preparation before cleaning Important Note: The Check Source Holder should be split into its two parts and the source removed and stored safely and securely prior to any cleaning or sterilisation operations being performed.
 Cleaning: Automated Automated cleaning can be performed on the check source holder but has not been validated against any particular system or process.
-Important Note: The Co source must be removed before any automated cleaning process.
-Cleaning: Manual 1) Routine Cleaning The Apollo device and accessories should be cleaned regularly to prevent the build-up of dirt and detritus.
-To clean the source holder, the 57Co check source must be removed from the source holder before it can be cleaned.
-Ensure that the source holder is fully dry before placing the 57Co check source back inside.
+Important Note: The 57 Co source must be removed before any automated cleaning process.
+Cleaning: Manual 1) Before First Use and Routine Cleaning The Apollo device and accessories should be regularly cleaned to prevent build-up of dirt and detritus and as part of pre- and post-operative processing.
+To clean the source holder, the 57 Co check source must be removed from the source holder before it can be cleaned.
+Ensure that the source holder is fully dry before placing the 57 Co check source back inside.
 To clean, wipe gently with a non-abrasive cloth with a mild detergent or IPA solution (70% v/v) or equivalent disposable wipes (e.g. Clinell Universal Wipes).
-2) Cleaning to remove potential radioactive contamination Potential contamination from radioactive material will be indicated by an increase in the measured background count rate (i.e. with no radioisotope in the region of the probe/handset). a) Split the two halves of the Check Source Holder and store the Co check source safely. b) Use a disposable pan or vessel to contain the liquid required to complete the cleaning process.
+2) Cleaning to remove potential radioactive contamination Potential contamination from radioactive material will be indicated by an increase in the measured background count rate (i.e. with no radioisotope in the region of the probe/handset). a) Split the two halves of the Check Source Holder and store the 57 Co check source safely. b) Use a disposable pan or vessel to contain the liquid required to complete the cleaning process.
 The liquid, disposal wipes, and any other material that will contact the liquids used in the decontamination process must be assumed to be radioactive.
 These materials and liquids must be handled and disposed of as per your institution's licence agreements with, national, state or federal regulatory agencies.
 Consult with your radiation safety officer for guidance. c) Use a commercially-available decontaminating product (e.g. Bind-ItTM Radioactive Decontamination products) to clean the Check Source. d) Dry the holder parts thoroughly with a disposable wipe and leave to air dry.
-Disinfection To disinfect the device, ensure that the Co check source has been removed and wipe gently with a non-abrasive cloth with a mild disinfectant or IPA solution (70% v/v) or equivalent disposable wipes, e.g. Clinell Universal Wipes.
-Note: Ensure the device is fully dry before use or refitting the Co check source.
+Disinfection To disinfect the device, ensure that the 57 Co check source has been removed and wipe gently with a non-abrasive cloth with a mild disinfectant or IPA solution (70% v/v) or equivalent disposable wipes, e.g. Clinell Universal Wipes.
+Note: Ensure the device is fully dry before use or refitting the 57 Co check source.
 Refer to the warnings section above.
 Drying Upon completion of any cleaning/decontamination cycle, the device should be left to air dry.
 Store the device in accordance with hospital protocols to prevent damage or recontamination.
-Maintenance, Inspection and Testing See the C-Trak Apollo IFU for System Test information.
-The Check Source Holder parts should be inspected visually prior to any processing operation being undertaken for any signs of degradation, surface corrosion or damage.
+Maintenance, Inspection See the C-Trak Apollo IFU for System Test information. and Testing The Check Source Holder parts should be inspected visually prior to any processing operation being undertaken for any signs of degradation, surface corrosion or damage.
 Packaging There are no specific methods for packaging or containing the holder accessory during and/or after processing.